1If you have both a traditional IRA and a Roth IRA, your combined contributions to both cannot exceed $6,000 ($7,000 if age 50 or older) in 2022.

 What else do I need to know?

-Like pre-tax 401(k) contributions, your Roth 401(k) contributions and investment earnings can be paid from the plan only after you terminate employment, incur a financial hardship, attain age 59½, become disabled, or die.
+Like pre-tax 401(k) contributions, your Roth 401(k) contributions and investment earnings can be distributed from the plan only after you terminate employment, incur a financial hardship, attain age 59½, become disabled, or die.

-Also, unlike Roth IRAs, you must begin taking distributions from a Roth 401(k) plan after you reach age 72 (or in some cases, after you retire).
+Also, you must begin taking distributions from a Roth 401(k) plan (but not a Roth IRA) after you reach age 72 (or in some cases, after you retire).
 But this isn't as significant as it might seem, since you can generally roll over your Roth 401(k) dollars

 (other than RMDs themselves) into a Roth IRA if you don't need or want the

-Employers aren't required to make Roth contributions available in their 401(k) plans.
-So be sure to ask your employer if he/she is considering adding this exciting feature to your plan.
+Note that employers aren't required to make Roth contributions available in their 401(k) plans.

 |Roth 401(k)||Roth IRA|